ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     * ``damped``: This is the recommended option in the moving direction when using the spectral solver with moving window (currently only supported along z).
 This boundary condition applies a damping factor to the electric and magnetic fields in the outer half of the guard cells, using a sine squared profile.
 As the spectral solver is by nature periodic, the damping prevents fields from wrapping around to the other end of the domain when the periodicity is not desired.
 This boundary condition is only valid when using the spectral solver.

-    * ``PEC``: This option can be used to set reflective domain boundary, where, the tangential electric field and the normal magnetic field are set to 0.
-This boundary can be used to model a dielectric or metallic surface at the domain boundary.
-(Note that currently PEC is not supported in RZ.)

 * ``boundary.particle_lo`` and ``boundary.particle_hi`` (`2 strings` for 2D, `3 strings` for 3D)
     Options are:
     * ``Periodic``: Particles leaving the boundary will re-enter from the opposite boundary.
 The field boundary condition must be consistenly set to periodic and both lower and upper boundaries must be periodic.